Close

 In Term 2 full-time students take four modules, and most part-time students take two.
 All modules are designed on a “five half-week” basis, so one module will run all of Monday/Tuesday plus Wednesday morning for five weeks, with the other in the latter half of the week.
 Often the Wednesday half-day will be timetabled for private study but this cannot be guaranteed and some modules do timetable taught sessions on the Wednesday.
 For half-time students, attendance on more than two days of the week may not be necessary - we timetable to avoid this - but it is sometimes required.

-Some modules are better timetabled for half-time students than others and you can’t be sure of the actual arrangements until you get a timetable for your chosen module.
-However no module timetables sessions outside their respective half of the week and therefore if you plan to be in student mode for the whole of that half-week then there will be no problem.
+Some modules are better timetabled for part-time students than others and you can’t be sure of the actual arrangements until you get a timetable for your chosen module.
+However, no module timetables sessions outside their respective half of the week and therefore if you plan to be in student mode for the whole of that half-week then there will be no problem.

 The advantages of half-time study

 1. Students must take four modules in Term 2.
-For half-time students, the only requirement is to complete these over the two years.
-Therefore there is much greater flexibility over which modules to take, and when.
-Half-time students can, if they wish, take a module from one timetable slot in one year, and another from the same slot the following year; a flexibility that full-time students do not have.
+For part-time students, the only requirement is to complete these over the two years.
+Therefore, there is much greater flexibility over which modules to take, and when.
+Part-time students can, if they wish, take a module from one timetable slot in one year, and another from the same slot the following year; a flexibility that full-time students do not have.
 You can also choose to take two modules in one five-week block rather than one module in each five-week block (effectively studying ‘full-time’ but just for a five-week period).

-2. Half-time students do not usually undertake their project until June of Year 2.
+2. Part-time students do not usually undertake their project until June of Year 2.
 That means in Year 1 there is a large gap between the end of modules in May and the start of the next academic year.
-Some half-time students are able to arrange with their employers to go back to work for this period and “bank” their half-time entitlement to allow some full-time study over the project period in Year 2.
+Some part-time students are able to arrange with their employers to go back to work for this period and “bank” their part-time entitlement to allow some full-time study over the project period in Year 2.

 A note on split-study